 The Meet Market in the Calais Jungle

-What many of the girls, including Theresa, didn’t realize was that their flirtations made them a bit of a joke among the guys in the Calais Jungle.
-I explained that some of these girls were merely being friendly – that it’s normal in their culture to show affection for guys with whom they had a completely platonic relationship.
+The girls didn’t realize that their flirtations made them a bit of a joke among the refugees.
+I explained to the guys that it was normal in their culture for girls to show affection towards guys with whom they had a completely platonic relationship.
 This was tough for some of them to fathom.

 The Help Refugees volunteer coordinator reminded us daily to dress and behave appropriately while at the camp.
-Yet, some of the girls disregarded many of the rules, dressing in capri pants, t-shirts, and letting their hair down.
-In fact, one of the refugees later told me he had a four month relationship with a British volunteer.
-Another guy told me some of the girls regularly took guys back to their apartments.
+Still, some of the girls disregarded many of the rules, dressing in capri pants, t-shirts, and being overly flirtatious.
+One guy told me some of the girls regularly took guys home with them.

-Just recently I read an article in The Independent about the. inappropriate relationships and even abuse that occurs between volunteers and refugees.
-I want to reiterate that this was highly discouraged by the Help Refugees volunteer coordinator, who made it very clear that volunteers were to conduct themselves in a friendly, yet professional manner.
-That volunteers and refugees (especially children) were not to be alone together – ever.
+Later, I read an article in The Independent about the inappropriate relationships and abuse that occurs between volunteers and refugees.
+This was highly discouraged by the Help Refugees volunteer coordinator, who forbid volunteers and refugees (especially children) from ever being alone together.
 They tried to restrict volunteer access to the refugees by being selective about who could go to the camp for distribution.
-But I guess some people always find a way around the rules.
+I guess some people found a way around the rules.

-Some of this behavior annoyed the more conservative guys.
-A few of them told me the girls’ overly affectionate behavior made them uncomfortable.
-They felt bad rejecting them because they didn’t want to seem ungrateful for their help.
-Some of them stayed away from Jungle Books for this reason.
+This behavior made the more conservative guys uncomfortable, but they felt bad rejecting the girls because they didn’t want to seem ungrateful for their help.
+Some tayed away from Jungle Books for this reason.

 Before we left, a 20 year-old Afghan guy approached me and we ended up having the most bizarre conversation.
-He was wearing a very nice leather jacket but something about his demeanor was strange.
-He was from Mazar-e-Sharif and his father had died.
-He’d left his mother behind, living with his sister and her husband.
-When I asked why he came to Europe he said, “no reason,” that he’d followed a bunch of other guys because it seemed fun.
+He was wearing a very nice leather jacket but his demeanor was strange.
+He was from Mazar-i-Sharif and had left his mother behind, living with her daughter and son-in-law.
+When I asked why he came to Calais he said, “no reason,” that he’d followed a bunch of other guys because it seemed like fun.

 I asked if he hoped to bring his family to France and he responded with what can only be translated to, “No, I don’t give a sh** about them.”
 He laughed like it was the funniest thing.
-This behavior is unbecoming of an Afghan man.
-For starters, it’s considered disgraceful to have your mother living in her son-in-law’s house when you’re an able-bodied man who should be providing for her.
-The fact that he didn’t care about his family in such a nonchalant manner was equally unacceptable.
+This behavior was totally unbecoming of an Afghan man.
+It’s considered disgraceful to have your mother living in her son-in-law’s house when you’re an able-bodied man who should be providing for her.
+The fact that he didn’t care about his family in such a nonchalant way was equally odd.

-He was very effeminate, but then he took me by surprise by telling me he’d dated a British volunteer for four months.
-He was going to marry her, but his mother wasn’t ok with it, so he ended things.
+He was very effeminate, but then took me by surprise by telling me he’d dated a British volunteer for four months.
+He was going to marry her, but his mother was not ok with it, so he ended things.
 I excused myself as my group was getting ready to leave, happy to put an end to this strange conversation.

-Other than this very strange interaction, I didn’t have any problems with anyone I met in the Calais Jungle.
+Other than this very strange interaction, I didn’t have any problems with anyone I met in Calais.
 I spoke to people of many different ethnicities and no one ever treated me with anything but respect.
-Except for one guy who yelled at me and basically blamed me for all that was wrong in the world.
-I’ll get to that in my next post…
+Except for one guy who yelled at me and basically blamed me for all that was wrong in the world…

 Subscribe to Blog via Email